+Wired Reflexes

+Slot: Body Cost: ₹3000 Capacity Used: 3

+Effect: The user begins each Scene with two Reflex Points.
+These may be spent as a Swift Action on their turn to give them a +2 bonus to their Accuracy (before rolling) or their Evasion for one full round.

+Dermal Plating

+Slot: Dermal Cost: ₹4000 Capacity Used: 3

+Effect: Once a Scene, the user may take Physical Damage as if they resisted it one step further.

+Thermal-Optical Camouflage

+Slot: Dermal Cost: ₹8000 Capacity Used: 4

+Effect: The user may activate the Invisibility Capability once per Scene.
+While Invisible, the user can't be seen by thermal imagining equipment.

-Drawbacks to Augmentation Installing Augmentations all throughout your body does not come without cost.
+Drawbacks to Augmentation

+Installing Augmentations all throughout your body does not come without cost.
 While the some of these rules are optional, one drawback to Augmentation applies in all cases: Augmentation Shock.

+Augmentation Shock

-Augmentation Shock Whether it be the delicate circuits and sensors of a Cyber Eye or the synthetic nerves of a Pheromone System, Augmentations are easily damaged by electrical damage.
+Augmentations are easily damaged by electrical damage.
 Whenever an Augmented Pokémon or Trainer takes Electric Type damage in excess of 25% of their Maximum Hit Points or suffers the effects of Thunder Wave or an EMP weapon, they go into Augmentation Shock.
+For targets with Electric-Type Immunity, calculate the damage they would take if they were Doubly Resistant for the purposes of determining whether they suffer Augmentation Shock.
+Thunder Wave still causes Augmentation Shock for these targets.

-Electric Type Immunity prevents this effect from Electric Type damage and Thunder Wave but does not prevent the effect of EMP weapons.
-When a Pokémon or Trainer goes into Augmentation Shock, their Augmentations are disabled for 1d6 rounds.
+When a Pokémon or Trainer goes into Augmentation Shock, their Augmentations are disabled for 2 rounds.
 At the GM's discretion, particularly powerful electromagnetic interference may leave Augmentations disabled for longer.
-In addition, they suffer a penalty to all rolls and to their evasion equal to half of their used Augmentation Capacity.
-For example, a Trainer with the Datajack, Shock Absorbers and Second Identity Augmentations has used 6 Augmentation Capacity, so they would suffer a -3 penalty.
+In addition, they suffer a penalty to all rolls and to their Evasion equal to half of their used Augmentation Capacity for that duration.
+For example, a Trainer with the Medical Nanobots and Dermal Plating Augmentations has used 6 Augmentation Capacity, so they would suffer a -3 penalty.

 In addition to the Shock penalty, there are obvious downsides to your Augmentations being disabled.
-If you have had your eyes replaced, you may find yourself blinded, and if your limbs were augmented, you suffer a -1d6 circumstance penalty to all Athletics and Acrobatics rolls with those limbs.
-Tough luck if those limbs were prosthetics.
+However, Trainers and Pokémon are never left completely disabled from having their Augmentations shut down.
+For instance, if you have had your eyes augmented, you may find yourself suffering an Accuracy Penalty, but you would still be able to see at a basic level.
+And if your limbs were augmented, you suffer a -1d6 circumstance penalty to all Athletics and Acrobatics rolls with those limbs but can still move around.
 Optionally, in more lethal campaigns, you may rule that suffering Augmentation Shock automatically inflicts an Injury.
+Fortunately, Trainers have a new Edge for coping with Augmentation Shock:

+Shock Resistance

-Fortunately, Trainers have a new Edge for coping with Augmentation Shock: Shock Resistance Prerequisites: Novice Focus, Novice Technology Education Effect: You don't suffer Augmentation Shock from Electric Type damage unless it is Massive Damage.
+Prerequisites: Novice Technology Education

+Effect: You don't suffer Augmentation Shock from Electric Type damage unless it is Massive Damage.